Music: Early Music

 - University of Oxford and Royal Holloway University of London online resource for the study of fragments and complete manuscripts of European medieval polyphonic music, funded by the Arts and Humanities Research Board and The Andrew W. Mellon Foundation.
 Access to images is free of charge, but requires users to complete a User Access Agreement, for reasons of copyright protection

-- An international database of bibliographic records for completed dissertations and new dissertation topics in the fields of musicology, music theory, and ethnomusicology, provided in electronic format since 1996 via Indiana University William and Gayle Cook Music Library
+- An international database of bibliographic records for completed dissertations and new dissertation topics in the fields of musicology, music theory, and ethnomusicology, as well as in related musical, scientific, and humanistic disciplines.
+Responsibility moved from the Center for the History of Music Theory and Literature, Indiana University, to the American Musicological Society in 2010.

-- Maintained by Zeroland, a New Zealand mega-site for world arts and cultures, with extensive links for early music.
+- Maintained by Zeroland (New Zealand), a dedicated arts portal and online directory, with extensive links for early music.

 - Site provided by Dr. Todd M. McComb, director of the Medieval Music & Arts Foundation.
 Also links to composer pages at other sites.